javierandres-dev/just_for_fun-timer/README.md

 # just_for_fun-timer
-Timer build with vanilla HTML, CSS and javaScript.
+Timer build with vanilla HTML, CSS and JavaScript.
 How does it look?
 Take a look at [Timer](https://javierandres-dev.github.io/just_for_fun-timer/)
 ## Stack
 - HTML